commoncode/git-masterclass-activity-1/README.md

 ## Discussion Points
 - Did you arrive at the expected structure?
-- What might be some other methods of acheiving the same resu
+- What might be some other methods of acheiving the same result?